Loves Football

 If you do want to invest in a good pair of indoor trainers then these types of trainers (below) are excellent.

 IMPORTANT – Do not wear astroturf trainers indoors!
-They can mark the floor but most importatnly, they offer MUCH Less grip than indoor trainers.
+They can mark the floor but most importatnly, they offer MUCH less grip than indoor trainers.

 These session are INDOORS...